haohaom1/BigelowResearch/README.md

-Animations to display change of CO2 over time and more visualizations can be found in the
+Animations to display change of CO2 over time and more visualizations can be found in the <b>visualization</b> folder

 ### Results and Analysis